 Enclosures are encouraged to be sized appropriately to meet the needs of current and future tenants and designed with sturdy materials which are compatible to the primary structure(s).

+Finding: Complies as Conditioned.
 Refuse and recycling is not required for the proposed paved access road.